soorajtom/lwip-hurd-doc/Journey_of_a_packet.md

 During the [[hardware intialization|Files/port/netif/hurdethif.c/#hurdethif_device_init.28.29]], a filter is set on the device to forward the specified kind of messages to the ethernet port bucket.
 The driver sends the packet to that port.
 The port is set to send all incoming messages to [[hurdethif_demuxer|Files/port/netif/hurdethif.c/#hurdethif_demuxer.28.29]].
 The demuxer function calls the [[hurdethif_input|Files/port/netif/hurdethif.c/#hurdethif_input.28.29]].
 It allocates memory for the packet, copies the data and calls the `netif->input` function assigned (currently [`tcpip_input`](https://www.nongnu.org/lwip/2_1_x/group__lwip__os.html#gae510f195171bed8499ae94e264a92717)).

 The packet is now in the core lwip libraries.
-B)

 The flags of the netif is checked to see if the packet has an ethernet header.
 If it does, [tcpip_inpkt](https://www.nongnu.org/lwip/2_1_x/tcpip_8h.html#a93043b3c66dbe4a15a60299c6199d102) is called with [`ethernet_input`](https://www.nongnu.org/lwip/2_1_x/group__lwip__nosys.html#ga6a10c58b82c56d02c48b3cfa2c2494ff) as the input function.
 In `ethernet_input`, the packet type is determined to call the corresponding function (IP, ARP, PPPoE discovery, etc.).